 O'Sheas, the small casino that was torn down to make way for this project offers up cheap drinks, beer pong, a few gaming tables, and a guy dressed like a leprechaun, so there's that.

-The Ghiradelli chocolate shop, which used to be located on the other side of The Quad in Carnaval Court, has relocated here and serves packaged goods, ice cream, and treats like chocolate covered strawberries.
+The Ghiradelli chocolate shop, which used to be located on the other side of The Linq in Carnaval Court, has relocated here and serves packaged goods, ice cream, and treats like chocolate covered strawberries.
 The latter are perfect for a warm day.

 Speaking of treats, there is also Vegas' first outlet of Los Angeles' insanely popular Sprinkles cupcake store.
 You can go inside the store to order or you can use their famous cupcake ATM (an automated machine that dispenses cupcakes).

 Goorin Bros. is a cute, little haberdashery, offering up hats of all different types from fedora to beanie while Photo & Go offers a chance for you to print out those photos from your phone.
 A bunch of other stores are interesting but none are exactly essential.

 It all leads to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.
 In 2018, you'll be able to get from the front to the back a lot faster on the new Linq Zip Lines they are planning on installing.